How Social Selling Helps a Universal Robots Partner Generate B2B Leads for Manufacturing Robotization

 2. Solution – Social Selling

-Social Selling involves B2B lead generation through social networking and the cultivation of a personal brand on social media.
+Social Selling combines B2B lead generation with the development of a personal brand on social media.

-Before I learned about Social Selling, I had already been running a social media profile for a while I periodically published posts in the "Engineering Sect" community and saw many responses.
-Occasionally, I came across people I would like to collaborate with.
-Remembering this experience, I realized that this method can be quite effective, and I decided to cooperate with ModumUp.
+Before I learned about Social Selling, I had already been active on social media.
+I occasionally published posts in industry communities and received many responses, sometimes even meeting people I wanted to collaborate with.
+Remembering this experience, I realized the method could be effective — and decided to work with ModumUp.

 Andrey Kartsev